wolfadex/fluent-web/README.md

 For how to build messages, see the [Fluent docs](https://github.com/projectfluent/fluent/wiki).

 ### **_Note:_** No npm package is published yet so feel free to clone this repo or the clone `src/index.js` until then.

+⚠️ WARNING ⚠️ This project is still in development and APIs are subject to change.

+See the [Docs](./docs) for more details.